microsoft/winget-create/doc/settings.md

 # Winget-Create CLI Settings

 You can configure Winget-Create by editing the `settings.json` file.
-Running `wingetcreate settings` will open the file in the default json editor; if no editor is configured, Windows will prompt for you to select an editor, and Notepad is sensible option if you have no other preference.
+Running `wingetcreate.exe settings` will open the file in the default json editor; if no editor is configured, Windows will prompt for you to select an editor, and Notepad is sensible option if you have no other preference.

 ## Telemetry